aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

          |                   |                  |                 |
          |                   |                  |                 |

-1. User logs in to the Client, the Client obtains the Identity Assertion (e.g. OpenID Connect ID Token)
+1. User logs in to the Client, the Client obtains the Identity Assertion (e.g. OpenID Connect ID Token or SAML assertion)
 2. Client uses the Identity Assertion to request an Identity Assertion Authorization Grant for the Resource Application from the IdP
 3. Client exchanges the Identity Assertion Authorization Grant JWT for an Access Token at the Resource Application's token endpoint
 4. Client makes an API request with the Access Token

-This specification is constrained to deployments where all Resource Application Resource Servers are leveraging the same IDP Authorization Server for Single-Sign-On (SSO) and session management services.
-The IDP provides a consistent trust boundary enabling the set of Resource Application Authorization Servers to honor the JWT Authorization Grant (ID-JAG) issued by the IDP.
-This specification also assumes that the Resource Server Authorization Servers delegate user authorization authority to the IDP (e.g. the IDP is trusted to ensure the scopes identified in the ID-JAG have been correctly authorized before issuing the ID-JAG token).
+This specification is constrained to deployments where all Resource Application Resource Servers are leveraging the same IdP Authorization Server for Single-Sign-On (SSO) and session management services.
+The IdP provides a consistent trust boundary enabling the set of Resource Application Authorization Servers to honor the JWT Authorization Grant (ID-JAG) issued by the IdP.
+This specification also assumes that the Resource Server Authorization Servers delegate user authorization authority to the IdP (e.g. the IdP is trusted to ensure the scopes identified in the ID-JAG have been correctly authorized before issuing the ID-JAG token).

 # User Authentication